laravel/head/README.md

 #### Static Inertia Tags

 Most tags should live in defaults, route metadata, or runtime metadata so Laravel Head can resolve the right value for each page.
-Inertia globals are only for document tags that should be rendered into the first HTML response and then left alone by Inertia for the rest of the session.
+Use Inertia globals only for document tags rendered in the first HTML response and left unchanged by Inertia for the rest of the session.

 Register them in a service provider with `Head::inertiaGlobals()`: